 The Green Party of the United States' Coordinated Campaign Committee (CCC) has a public Google Drive, dubbed as the "Campaign in a Box," which provides candidates with an array of resources.
+The CCC also has free online webinars and other tools.

 Local campaigns on a budget are encouraged to use My Maps by Google.
 This free tool allows campaign teams to overlay voter data onto a Google Map, that can easily be shared and viewed by team members right from their mobile device.
 Each imported file of data will make up a layer over the map.
 The maximum number of data points that can be imported for any layer is 2,000 rows of data.
 My Map files are limited to 10 layers.
 Theoretically, one map could cover as many as 20,000 registered voters.